yegor256/jaxec/README.md

 will be thrown by the `exec()` method.
 You can also use `unsafeExec()`, which throws checked exception `IOException`.

+The stdout and stderr of the command are both sent to Slf4j logging facility `com.jcabi.log.VerboseProcess`.
+The level for stdout is `DEBUG`, while the level for stderr is `WARN`.

 ## How to Contribute

 Fork repository, make changes, send us a [pull request](https://www.yegor256.com/2014/04/15/github-guidelines.html).